Lethal (Rico Nasty album): Release and promotion

+Composition

+The album is primarily rap rock and emo trap, with influences of pop and metal.
+The album is executive produced by Imad Royal with frequent production from Rayman on the Beat.

 Reception

 BrooklynVegan described Lethal as "one of her most wide-ranging projects yet, from her rock-oriented abrasion to the sweeter, brighter sounds of her trademark sugar trap, to dark, moody rap songs done in the way that only Rico Nasty can."
 Clash rated the album eight out of ten and stated, "Rugged, lawless sounds, Lethal crunches hard from first note to last, resonating with venomous, carnal energy."
 DIY gave it a score of three and a half, noting "Lethal, firmly reasserting the Rico Nasty legacy, is an alluring feat for the US rapper that feels just as trendy as it is against the grain."
 Rolling Stone, also rating it three and a half, remarked, "The rapper's latest LP, Lethal, matches her characteristic raw energy with a rock-influenced sound and introspective tone."
 Kerrang! assigned it a rating of three out of five, referring to the album as "a canvas of clashing colours, initially dominated by the clicks and thuds of a drum machine and myriad synths."
+Alternative Press listed the Lethal as one of the best albums of 2025.